Lesbian, Gay, Bisexual, Transgender and Queer Health

 We hope that you have a good experience when you come to UHS.
 We invite you to tell us about your experience, because feedback provides us an important learning opportunity and helps us determine ways to improve our services and procedures.
 We address all complaints, and the more specific you are, the better we will be able to fix the problem.
 If you choose to include your name and a means to contact you, we will follow up with you.
 Please use any of the routes on the Feedback webpage.
 Your feedback will be shared with appropriate staff.

 Although your gender identity may not fit neatly into any "gender" box, many health care practices and insurance benefits depend on how the gender box is marked.
 We recognize that this can be a point of frustration, but please understand that UHS must operate within industry standards and practices, specifically:

-The selection of sex can impact your health care.
-You may have legally changed names and gender identity, but things such as lab reference ranges --which often differ for men and women -- and appropriate preventive services (e.g. mammograms and PAP smears for women, prostate cancer screenings for men) are better managed when the medical record represents your biological sex.
+- The selection of sex can impact your health care.
+You may have legally changed names and gender identity, but things such as lab reference ranges --which often differ for males and females -- and appropriate preventive services (e.g. mammograms and PAP smears for females, prostate cancer screenings for males) are better managed when the medical record represents your biological sex.

 At UHS, you can visit wherever it is appropriate for the issue you want to address and where you feel most comfortable, and here are suggestions:

 - Regardless of your gender identity, if you are having a general health issue such as a sore throat, headache, or mental health issue, your needs would be best served in the Medical Clinic.
 See Get Health Care at UHS.

 - If you identify as female and need an annual physical or health maintenance exam, please schedule an appointment in the Women's Health Clinic.